 Investment objective and strategy

-MCHFX benchmarks its performance to the MSCI China Index.
-The MSCI China Index captures large and mid-cap representation across China H shares, B shares, Red chips, and P chips.
-For the month ending on November 30, 2015, the MSCI China Index fell by 3.4%.
+NCEAX benchmarks its performance to the MSCI China Index.
+In the one-month period ending in November 2015, the MSCI China Index fell by 3.4%.
+NCEAX outperformed the benchmark.

-MCHFX’s latest available portfolio composition was as of September 2015.
-So, we’re evaluating the portfolio composition as of September 2015.
+NCEAX’s latest available portfolio composition was as of September 2015.
+We’re evaluating the portfolio composition as of September 2015.
 To maintain parity, we used September 2015 for the portfolio composition of the MSCI China Index.

 The financial sector dominated the portfolio with 21.4% weight as of September 2015.
 The IT sector was second.
 It accounted for 19.5% of the portfolio.
 The utilities and consumer discretionary sectors formed 14.3% and 13.8% of the assets, respectively.
 NCEAX doesn’t have exposure to the materials sector.
 It holds ~2% in cash.

 As of September 2015, the top ten holdings of NCEAX accounted for 47.7% of the total portfolio weight.
 The top ten portfolio holdings included NetEase, Tencent Holdings, and China Mobile (CHL).
 NCEAX also invests in companies’ stocks like CNOOC (CEO), Qihoo 360 Technology (QIHU), and JD.com (JD).
 NCEAX has 33 holdings as of September 30, 2015.